[ Download CV ]

 - H. Julian Allen Award (1986): An originator (with Louis J. Allamandola and A. G. G. M. Tielens) of the "PAH Hypothesis" — that polycyclic aromatic hydrocarbon species are abundant in the interstellar medium and in the outflows from carbon-rich stars

-- co-Editor, Advances in Chemistry of the Contemporary Atmosphere (World Scientific; the title is tentative; expected in 2015)
+- co-Editor, Advances in Chemistry of the Contemporary Atmosphere (World Scientific; first volume expected in 2015)

 - Member, NASA/JPL Panel for Data Evaluation (Atmospheric Chemistry and Photochemistry)